geological-survey-of-queensland/geological-properties-database/README.md

 |Whole Rock Geochem|--|--|

 ## Mapping to Mineral Occurrence Data for Queensland Database (MINOCC)
 The MINOCC database is a MS Access database with mine information, sites by commodity, geology reports for mines, production and resources, deposit models.
 The data is derived from MERLIN.
-See [MinOccDB in CSV format.zip](https://github.com/geological-survey-of-queensland/ssor-database/blob/master/files/MinOccDB%20in%20CSV%20format.zip)
+See [MinOccDB in CSV format.zip](https://github.com/geological-survey-of-queensland/ssor-database/blob/master/files/MinOccDB%20in%20CSV%20format.zip) and [minocc_database.png](https://github.com/geological-survey-of-queensland/ssor-database/blob/master/images/minocc_database.png)

 In the future, this publication will be able to produced from the data in the Geological Properties database.